-- Raise the valve to the full open position.
-Remove all of the old packing from the stuffing box and dispose properly. - 2.
-Inspect stuffing box for wear and cleanliness.
+- 1. Raise the valve to the full open position.
+Remove all of the old packing from the stuffing box and dispose properly. - Inspect stuffing box for wear and cleanliness.
+Replace worn parts and clean as required to meet stuffing box condition requirements dimension).
+Subtract inner dimension from outer dimension and divide by two for the cross sectional size of packing.

-Replace worn parts and clean as required to meet stuffing box condition requirements (see in above section 1.1- - 3.
-Determine packing size by measuring stem diameter (inner dimension) and stuffing box bore diameter (outer valve condition assessment).
+(see in above section 1.1valve condition assessment).

+Determine packing size by measuring stem diameter (inner dimension) and stuffing box bore diameter (outer dimension).
+Subtract inner dim